 In 2004, Hyzdu signed with the Red Sox again.
 Playing every day for Pawtucket, he hit .301 and slugged .568 with 33 2B, 29 HR, and 84 BB, leading the IL with a .412 OBP and making the All-Star team.
 He had only 11 PA for the world champs (.300/.364/.800).

-He went 1 for 4 with the 2006 Rangers and spent most of the season with the Oklahoma RedHawks, batting .271/.370/.476 with 19 homers.
+In his last major league appearances, he went 1 for 4 with the Texas Rangers in 2006 and spent most of the season with the Oklahoma RedHawks, batting .271/.370/.476 with 19 homers.
 He signed with the Fukuoka Softbank Hawks for 2007.
 He was given a shot at first base but did not impress management and they planned to return Nobuhiko Matsunaka there.
 He finally debuted with the Hawks in late April in right field.

 Source: 1991-2006 Almanacs, 1995 Baseball Guide